 Sprinklers are specifically designed to reduce or extinguish fire when it breaks out indoors and as such, they can often be integral to preventing a fire from spreading and causing injury or harm to lives.
 So, if your workplace has a sprinkler system in place, you should ensure that it is also being regularly serviced by a qualified contractor to ensure your safety.

 Our accredited online fire safety training includes modules on how to check fire safety equipment and how to assign individuals to such a role in the workplace.
-For more information or to start training today, please click here.

 However, an accredited fire safety training course will teach you preventative measures to avoid a fire breaking out in your workplace.
 This knowledge is invaluable.
 For example, knowing not to block fire exits and escape routes is vitally important, but so is knowing not to stack paper near heaters or other unsafe practices that might increase the chances of combustion.